-The Form 7 English program is an intensive and enriched course of study, which lays the groundwork for Year 1, Year 2 and Foundation Year at the Upper School.
-The program is divided into three sections: Literature (and literary analysis), Communication (both written and oral), and Language Skills.
+The Form 7 English program is an intensive and enriched course of study which lays the groundwork for Year 1, Year 2 and Foundation Year at the Upper School.
+The program is divided into three sections: literature (and literary analysis); communication (both written and oral); and language skills.
 The core literature has been chosen to expose students to a richness and variety of writing.
 Students also develop an appreciation of allegory through the study of “Foundations,” a research project on 100 culturally significant references.
 Reading is supported with a reading period outside regular English class time.
-On a regular basis, students practice various forms of writing, including narrative pieces, speeches, poetry and formal essays; they use both word processors and traditional writing tools to help with the draft-revision process.
-Core language skills (including formal grammar skills) are taught with the aid of written exercises found in their grammar workbook; students’ individual language skills weaknesses are addressed by the teacher as part of the writing process.
+On a regular basis, students practise various forms of writing, including narrative pieces, speeches, poetry and formal essays.
+They use both word processors and traditional writing tools to help with the draft-revision process.
+Core language skills (including formal grammar skills) are taught with the aid of written exercises found in their grammar workbook.
+Students’ individual language skills weaknesses are addressed by the teacher as part of the writing process.
 Core vocabulary is drawn from the core literature studied and from other Form 7 subjects.

 Form 7 students have one English period in the library once a cycle.
 During this time students are introduced to a wide variety of new and familiar authors and books through book talks and reading aloud.
 Students also use the time to browse, choose books and read for pleasure.
 The development of information skills is conducted in conjunction with subject work.
 Students progress through the information skills continuum to the development of more complex information finding strategies.

-The Form 7 Core French program aims to provide students with the fundamental skills and knowledge needed to develop proficiency in the language.
+The Form 7 core French program aims to provide students with the fundamental skills and knowledge needed to develop proficiency in the language.
 This course starts with a review of basic language patterns and vocabulary.
 Students then move on to more complex structures, and language topics such as fast food, mysteries, amazing animals and legends.
 On y va 2

-Students in the Form 7 Extended French program have experience in French or immersion schools, or they demonstrate superior French skills and the capacity to meet the higher expectations of this program.
+Students in the Form 7 extended French program have experience in French or immersion schools, or they demonstrate superior French skills and the capacity to meet the higher expectations of this program.
 They follow a program designed to help them consolidate and expand on their current language skills and written comprehension and expression.
 Students are capable of communicating in French, and emphasis is placed on language form, comprehension and grammatical accuracy.
 A selection of Canadian and French short stories, poems and songs is studied, including the graphic novel Le tour du monde en 80 jours.
 Students use their research and creative skills to make oral presentations throughout the year.
 All students also participate in a public speaking contest.
 Grammar and spelling are reviewed and expanded with the aid of a workbook.
 Technology is one of a number of tools used to differentiate instruction and to teach students to think critically.

 In this Canadian history course, students examine the various forces that have shaped our nation.
-They explore the principal theme, ‘The Struggle for Survival’, and develop an appreciation for how early Canadians interacted with their environment and survived ongoing conflict in their growth as a colony and as a people.
-The year begins with a short introduction to the dimensions of historical thinking and then proceeds to study First Contact, the establishment of the French colony, the British conquest and subsequent colonial period, and concludes with the formation of the Dominion of Canada.
+They explore the principal theme of "The Struggle for Survival" and develop an appreciation for how early Canadians interacted with their environment and survived ongoing conflict in their growth as a colony and as a people.
+The year begins with a short introduction to the dimensions of historical thinking and then proceeds to study first contact, the establishment of the French colony, the British conquest and subsequent colonial period, and concludes with the formation of the Dominion of Canada.
 Research, writing skills and critical thinking, as well as the geographic skills introduced in Form 6, are further developed throughout the year.
-In addition, students will be expected to develop an understanding of the modern Canadian perspective by being aware of events in the media that directly affect Canada and the world at large.
+Students will be expected to develop an understanding of the modern Canadian perspective by being aware of events in the media that directly affect Canada and the world at large.

-This course enables students to understand essential concepts in biology, chemistry, and physics, to develop skills in the processes of scientific inquiry, to relate science to technological, social and environmental knowledge, and to apply their knowledge of science to everyday situations.
-Units studied include Foundations of Science, Robotics,Cells, Tissues and Organs and Systems in Action.
-In addition, students design and carry out an original experiment, and present their findings in the form of a science fair project.
+This course enables students to understand essential concepts in biology, chemistry and physics to develop skills in the processes of scientific inquiry to relate science to technological, social and environmental knowledge, and to apply their knowledge of science to everyday situations.
+Units studied include: foundations of science; robotics; cells; tissues and organs; and systems in action.
+Students design and carry out an original experiment and present their findings in the form of a science fair project.

-Visual literacy, communication and problem solving continue to be addressed in more Curricular Programs depth in the Form 7 Visual Art program.
+Visual literacy, communication and problem-solving continue to be addressed in more depth in the Form 7 visual art program.
 Using the elements and principles of design, students analyze the relationships within the natural and man-made environment and how those relationships are manifested in artwork — their own, and those in current and past cultures.
-The students manipulate and explore the expressive potential of different combinations and arrangements of visual elements, using skills developed through drawing, painting, printmaking and sculpture.
-The approach in the Form 7 year encourages independent thinking, risk taking, as well as exploration and experimentation with a multitude of materials and methods.
+Students manipulate and explore the expressive potential of different combinations and arrangements of visual elements, using skills developed through drawing, painting, printmaking and sculpture.
+The approach encourages independent thinking and risk-taking, as well as exploration and experimentation with a multitude of materials and methods.
 The process of making work is highly valued.

 Health and Life Skills

-The Health and Life Skills curriculum is taught by the Health and Life Skills teachers and the Middle Division Coordinator of the Wernham West Centre for Learning, supported by the Form Adviser.
+The curriculum is taught by health and life skills teachers and the Middle Division coordinator of the Wernham West Centre for Learning, supported by the form adviser.
 It deals with issues and concerns particularly appropriate to boys at this stage of development.
-The health component of the curriculum includes four main subtopics: Nutrition, Personal Safety, Substance Use and Abuse, and Growth and Development.
-Interwoven into these lessons are the life skills of managing academic and personal stress, managing interpersonal relations, anti-bullying and conflict resolution, and decision-making.
-In addition, students participate in activities designed to develop academic skills in the area of agenda use, managing time and developing an understanding of their learning profile.
-In our everyday life at the Prep, we make explicit the attributes of our Learner Profile By imbedding them in the curriculum and making them an integral part of the daily experience of the Prep community, we endeavour to develop a way of thinking and acting which embodies these values.
-We acknowledge that it is normal for students to occasionally fall short of these high expectations as part of their development.
+The health component of the curriculum includes four main sub-topics: nutrition; personal safety; substance use and abuse; and growth and development.
+Interwoven into these lessons are the life skills of: managing academic and personal stress; managing interpersonal relations; anti-bullying and conflict resolution; and decision-making.
+Students participate in activities designed to develop academic skills in the area of agenda use, managing time and developing an understanding of their learning profile.
+In our everyday life at the Prep, we make explicit the attributes of our "Learner Profile" by embedding them in the curriculum and making them an integral part of the daily experience of the Prep community.
+We endeavour to develop a way of thinking and acting which embodies these values.
+We acknowledge that it's normal for students to occasionally fall short of these high expectations as part of their development.
 These situations are important learning opportunities.
-Using a specific calming strategy, active listening skills and a common problem-solving model, we help students develop their abilities to work and play with others and to better understand and manage their emotions.
+Using a specific calming strategy, active listening skills and a common problem-solving model, we help students develop their abilities to work and play with others and better understand and manage their emotions.
 When they can do this successfully, they promote their value in any group context and build on their self-confidence.
-When we help children feel safer, more accepted and better able to build good friendships, they are able to pay better attention in class, enjoy being at school, and focus on their schoolwork.
+When we help children feel safer, more accepted and better able to build good friendships, they're able to pay better attention in class, enjoy being at school and focus on their schoolwork.

 Form 7 students spend four or five days during the first term, and two days in the spring in our Norval Outdoor School.
-The Norval program is described in the Prep Family Handbook
+The Norval program is described in the Prep Family Handbook.